isomerpages/sportsg-corp/_sports-education/Sporting Clubs/Singapore Recreation Club.md

 Cricket was the main sporting activity of the club, and the first match reportedly played was between the SRC and the British Royal Artillery on 1 September 1883.
 The then governor, Sir Cecil Clementi Smith, in order to provide sporting facilities for the Eurasian community, granted approval for a sports pavilion at the north end of the Padang on 25 March 1884.

-The first pavilion was ready in Nov 1885 and the club then recorded 37 registered members.
-A year later, in 1886, it was decided that the club's colors be Navy blue and Red.
+The first pavilion was ready in November 1885 and the club then recorded 37 registered members.
+A year later, it was decided that the club’s colours be navy blue and red.

-When by 1891 membership had reached 170, plans were made for a larger pavilion.
-This new clubhouse pavilion was completed on 8 Aug 1905 and declared open by then Governor, Sir J Anderson on 2 Sep 1905.
+When membership reached 170 in 1891, plans were made for a larger pavilion.
+This new clubhouse pavilion was completed on 8 August 1905 and declared open by then Governor Sir J Anderson on 2 September 1905.

-This second pavilion sits on what is now the present site of the SRC – the original pavilion structure had remained until 1994 when it was demolished to make way for a brand new clubhouse building.
+This second pavilion sits on what is now the present site of the SRC; the original pavilion structure remained until 1994 when it was demolished to make way for a brand new clubhouse building.

 Rugby was introduced and played in 1938 and while hockey, tennis and football were played to enthusiastic support, cricket remained the lead sport of the club.